 Responsible travel is a hot item and that obviously is a good thing.
 So now and then I get people asking what I think about my carbon footprint flying so much around the world.
 And yeah I definitely wish it would be way less, but what can I do?
 Stop taking planes?
 That obviously is kind of impossible so I contributed in my own way for a more sustainable world by joining the Namibia wildlife conservation project Oana Flora & Fauna.

 Already more than 10 years ago on my first big trip around the world I volunteered at some projects while traveling in Central America.
-Recalling some of these experiences I actually realized I already participated in a big conservation project in Costa Rica, so Oana Flora & Fauna in Southeast Namibia was not my first.
+Recalling some of these experiences I actually realized I already participated in a big conservation project in Costa Rica, so Oana Namibia Nature Reserve Flora & Fauna in the deep Southeast of Namibia was not my first.

 When traveling in Costa Rica in 2008 I joined La Tortuga Feliz, a conservation project helping the endangered sea turtles on the Caribbean coast.
 I was stationed on a deserted island with about 10 youngsters working about 4 hours a day either in the hatchery helping little baby turtles hatch or collecting eggs from huge sea turtles coming on shore making their nests.
 An amazing time!
 If you have a chance to join a conservation project please do so!